lluppesms/activate.cicd.course/Labs/yml/01_Starter/readme.md

 In all our previous steps we have always modified our pipeline in the `Pipelines` > `Pipelines` section using the Pipeline Editor within our browser, but that is not the only way.
 One of the benefits of using a YAML-based pipeline is that it is stored within an Azure Repo.

-Let us look at our Pipeline in our Azure Repo:
+Let's look at our Pipeline in our Azure Repo:

 1. Click on `Repos` -> `Files`